-The Mortgage Interest Deduction has been a part of American Income Tax system since 1913 – so over 100 years of benefiting the American Dream of Home Ownership.
-It is one of the tax deductions that frequently are placed on the chopping block.
-What would happen to the average homeowner in the local marketplace for this deduction to be eliminated from the tax code?
-Many believe that it would have an immediate and significant impact on home values.
-It could definitely impact the leverability of home ownership.
+The Mortgage Interest Deduction has been a part of the United States Income Tax system since 1913 – that is almost 100 years of benefiting the American Dream of Home Ownership.
+It is also currently on the chopping block.
+What would happen locally if this deduction were eliminated from tax code?
+I believe, as many others do, that it would have an immediate and significant impact on home values.
+For most families and individuals their home is the greatest asset they own!

 Peggy Fox with WUSA- 9 television interviewed me on this topic recently.
 We used an example home that the Huckaby Briscoe Conroy Realty Group currently lists for $675,000 in Herndon, Virginia.
 A conservative approach was utilized, whereby the purchaser for that home put 20% down and obtained a 30 year fixed rate loan at 5% interest rate.
 (Smaller down payments and different mortgage options are possible, but we chose the most basic approach.)
 That typical buyer would then expect to deduct the mortgage interest expense from their income taxes.
 Without the deduction more of their income would be sent to Uncle Sam, thus decreasing their purchasing power by $58,500.
 That means that without the current mortgage income tax deduction, the same buyer would only be capable of paying $616,500 for the home.
 This means a reduction in purchasing power by 5-10% from this change alone.
 Proportionally to what buyers can and will afford, we can roughly conservatively expect home values to go down by 5-10% as well.